AnaghaSarmalkar/hackernews-clone/README.md

 The data in the original website is built using native HTML tables, but I decided to use Flexbox which is a modern CSS layout and provides more responsiveness.

+I learnt about using the CSS class `visited` to style links that have been visited.
+My initial approach was to use a local state to track this, which would've been annoying.

+I enjoyed working with Tailwind CSS.
+It was intuitive and easy to style my components.

 ## Tradeoffs and Limitations

 ### URL Abbreviation logic